 Geranium sanguineum L. is the correct and accepted scientific name for the Bloody Cranesbill.
 This species was named and described by Carl von Linnaeus in Species Plantarum in 1753.

-Geranium Tourn. ex L. is the correct and accepted name for the genus.
-It was originally named by and documented by Joseph Pitton de Tournefort.
-It was later described by Carl von Linnaeus in Species Plantarum in 1753.
+The genus, Geranium Tourn. ex L., is the correct and accepted name for the genus.
+It was originally named by and described by Joseph Pitton de Tournefort.
+It was later described by Carl von Linnaeus in Species Plantarum in 1753 giving Mr. Tournefort credit for naming the genus.
 Mr. Tournefort is known for being the botanist who made a clear definition of the concept of plant genera.
-It would be very interesting to know how many genera he actually named that we think were named by Linnaeus.

 After I moved to the farm, I went ahead and planted the gardens on both sides of the house as grandpa had always done.
 I also made several new beds around the house and bought a lot of plants from Bluestone Perennials.
 The ancestor of the surviving Geranium sanguineum was from Bluestone.